easbarba/easbarba.github.io/docs/_posts/2022-09-13-dot-a-simple-dotfile-manager.markdown

 easy the tedious routine on newly installed distributions.

-I have tried a fair lot of managers out there, some are just too complicated, some damn fine, but it could be even simpler.
+I have tried a fair lot of managers out there, some are just too complicated, some damn fine, but it could be even simpler just like most UNIX CLI apps.

-I cooked up [Dot](https://github.com/easbarba/dot) with those goals.
+I cooked up [Dot](https://github.com/easbarba/dot) with those goals in mind.

-It creates links of all files in the target directory, perfectly mirroring in the `$HOME` directory by default, its that simple:
+It creates links of all files in the target directory, perfectly mirroring in the `$HOME` directory, by default:

 {% highlight sh %}
 dots --from /data/dotfile_folder --create